eferrea/BCI-Master/README.md

 *Fig 1.
 Graphical user interface exploiting BCI functionalities.
 The GUI layout on the left displays all recorded units arranged in a way reflecting our experimental settings.
 Since we recorded simultaneously from four electrode arrays each of them containing 32 channels (total of 128 recording sites), we separate each array from the other in the visualization.
 The identity of the channel is arranged in columns while each row represents a different unit (a spike) for that channel.
 For each electrode array, we split the data into six rows given that the recording system streams a maximum of six units (after online sorting).
 In the middle column, the name of the selected unit is displayed (ch = channel identity, U = unit identity)* together with its tuning properties calculated after the specific calibration intervals (Samples) of the decoder.
 R2 represents the explained variance of fitting a *cosine tuning* model to the firing rate of every single cell.
-This value is also color coding the GUI on the left column.
+This value is also color-coding the GUI on the left column.
 For this reason, strongly tuned cells are identified with warmer columns.
 The value under *bo* represents the estimated baseline firing rate of each cell while *Samples* represents the valid number of samples that were acquired (one every BCI_update_time for valid trials).
 The functionalities of the buttons on the right column and at the bottom left are extensively explained in the *Matlab Graphical user interface functionalities* paragraph and determine the behavior of the BCI.

 **Matlab Graphical user interface functionalities**

-The program uses callback function associated to button presses to interact with the task.
+The program uses callback function associated with button presses to interact with the task.
 These GUIs include:

 1) Single Unit GUI (left column): click on single units to include them into the decoder.
 This panel will appear after pressing the Update Regression button for the first time.
 Selecting units with warmer colors (higher R2) provides better decoding performance.
 2)  *Update Regression*: to update the calibration of the decoder after performing movements.
 This button should be pressed every time a substantial amount of samples is performed.
 It can be used during calibration to control which units give a better tuning (higher R2) or during BCI online mode to improve the calibration.
 The online calibration mode assumes that the movement is always pointing at the target.
 (Gjlia et al 2012).
 Internally calibrations done with real movements and during closed-loop are kept separated so it is possible to retrieve data automatically when switching from one modality of calibration to another.
 3) *BCIIDLE*:  to evaluate decoder performance without closing the BCI loop (open-loop).
 It stores internally real speeds and decoded speeds.
 4) *Check Correlation*: to be used in BCIIDLE mode, by pressing this button the Pearson correlation coefficient is estimated among decoded speeds and real speeds.
-This button is mainly intended for the application mode where before to allowing users to control the decoder, a decent (offline) performance needs to be achieved.
+This button is mainly intended for the application mode where before allowing users to control the decoder, a decent (offline) performance needs to be achieved.
 5) *Switch BCI*: after successful calibration to switch to close loop control.
 It switches to the BCI closed-loop mode.
 A decent amount of units (30-40) and a decent amount of samples (200-300) needs to be acquired to achieve a decent performance (in offline mode the green cursor should be reliably controlled with the mouse pointer).
 6) *Update Decoder*: to be used after a recalibration in closed-loop mode with Updated Regression.
 Important for real applications not in the simulation mode.
 7) *Load Decoder*: to load a previously calibrated decoder.
 Note that if used among different experimental sessions the same number of units should be maintained.
 Useful for now to restore previous decoders in the same session but potentially useful to use the same decoder across many days.
 8) *Stop BCI*: stop the program loop.
-Should this operation not being successful, to restart the BCImat the VRPN server needs to be manually stopped by doing the following in the Matlab shell:  *vrpn_server('stop_server')*
+Should this operation not be successful, to restart the BCImat the VRPN server needs to be manually stopped by doing the following in the Matlab shell:  *vrpn_server('stop_server')*
 9) *Reset Calibrator*: to reset the calibration if something went wrong during calibration.
 It starts to recollect speed and neural samples.
 10) *Shared control*: the cursor control is shared among the computer directly pointing at the target and the neurons.
 Specify a number between 0-1.
 1: full computer control.
-It is useful during the subject' training phases and to recalibrate the decoder during closed-loop control.
+It is useful during the subject's training phases and to recalibrate the decoder during closed-loop control.
 The idea is that during real experiments a high level of computer control is introduced to maintain high performance.
 During the task as the subject acquires proficiency with the control, the amount of control from the computer side is reduced.
 11) *Perturbation panel*: rotate the preferred direction of a subset of units.
 It needs to specify the angle of rotation as well as the percentage of random units that will be rotated and start the perturbation.
 By rotating the preferred direction of some units during closed-loop control, the direction of movement deviates from the intended movement directions.
 This panel is intended to introduce visuo-motor rotations of the cursors useful for motor learning studies.

 **Other contents of the package**

 1. Inside BCI_classes folder:

  * SimNeurons_2D_velocity.m: this class is used inside BCI_loop.m to generate firing rates of artificial neurons according to a Poisson distribution.
 During each small movement (e.g 50 ms timestamp), the mean of each Poisson neuron is determined by the baseline firing rate plus the cosine of the actual moving direction and the neuron preferred direction multiplied by the modulation depth.
 Each neuron preferred direction is determined according to a circular uniform distribution.
-This class also uses a hard coded modulation depth in the physiological range of 4-18 Hz and a baseline firing rate in the range 4-20.
-Future realeases of this class could include the possibility of specifying these ranges.
+This class also uses a hardcoded modulation depth in the physiological range of 4-18 Hz and a baseline firing rate in the range 4-20.
+Future releases of this class could include the possibility of specifying these ranges.

  * task_parser.m: this simple class is used to handle messages coming from the task controller.
 It is important for the BCImat to know information about the state of the task    to adapt its behavior accordingly.
 For example, it could be useful to collect samples of firing rates and positional samples only when the users are engaged with the motor task.
 In this case, we decided to store the values for calibration online during the last stage of the task (stage 3).

  * Kalman_calibrator_class.m: this class is used to internally store samples for calibrating a BCI decoder according to the following paper (Wu et al. 2006).
- * Kalman_decoder_class.m: it uses the calibration matrix generated by the the Kalman_calibration class to generate position estimation online.
+ * Kalman_decoder_class.m: it uses the calibration matrix generated by the Kalman_calibration class to generate position estimation online.
 Ideally, this class and the calibrator class could be replaced with any other decoder type implementing a similar behavior.

 2. Inside Test_connections:
  * TestVRPNConnection.m: is used to test if a VRPN client connection can be established without implementing all the BCI closed-loop.